Survey of Financial Security (SFS)

 This survey provides information of the net worth (wealth) of Canadian families, that is, the value of their assets less their debts.

-The purpose of the survey is to collect information from a sample of Canadian households on their assets, debts, employment, income and education.
-This helps in understanding how household finances change because of economic pressures.
+The purpose of the survey is to collect information from a sample of Canadian families on their assets, debts, employment, income and education.
+This helps in understanding how family finances change because of economic pressures.

 The SFS provides a comprehensive picture of the net worth of Canadians.
 Information is collected on the value of all major financial and non-financial assets and on the money owing on mortgages, vehicles, credit cards, student loans and other debts.
 A family's net worth can be thought of as the amount of money they would be left with if they sold all of their assets and paid off all of their debts.

-The survey data are used by government departments to help formulate policy, the private sector and by individuals and families to compare their wealth with those of similar types of households
+The survey data are used by government departments to help formulate policy, the private sector and by individuals and families to compare their wealth with those of similar types of families.

-The Survey of Financial Security is carried out in all ten provinces, the territories are not included.
-Those living on Indian reserves and crown lands and official representatives of foreign countries living in Canada and their families are also excluded from the survey.
-Members of religious and other communal colonies, members of the Canadian Forces living in military camps and people living in residences for senior citizens are excluded, as are people living full time in institutions, for example, inmates of penal institutions and chronic care patients living in hospitals and nursing homes.
-The survey covers about 98% of the population in the ten provinces.
+The Survey of Financial Security covers the population living in the ten provinces.
+Excluded from the survey's coverage are: persons living on reserves and other Aboriginal settlements in the provinces, official representatives of foreign countries living in Canada and their families, members of religious and other communal colonies, members of the Canadian Forces living on military bases or in military camps, persons living full-time in institutions, for example, inmates of penal institutions and chronic care patients living in hospitals and nursing homes.
+Altogether these exclusions represent approximately 2% of the population.

-The questionnaire content is determined in consultation with Human Resources and Social Development Canada, the Bank of Canada, Canada Mortgage and Housing Corporation, Finance Canada and Industry Canada.
+The questionnaire content is determined in consultation with Employment and Social Development Canada, the Bank of Canada, Canada Mortgage and Housing Corporation, Finance Canada and Industry Canada.

 This is a sample survey with a cross-sectional design.